This comprehensive tour of China visits

 View more climate information & imperial units

-walk in the gardens of the Summer Palace with
+walk in the Summer Palace gardens.
+Luxury tour

 In the morning, visit Tiananmen Square and the